 As a result of mastering the program, students should be able to:

-fulfill sanitary and hygienic requirements: observe personal hygiene and carry out hygiene procedures during the day;
+comply with sanitary and hygienic requirements: maintain personal hygiene and exercise hygiene procedures during the day;

 carry out active recreational activities;